Our project conference took place on October 20-21, 2021

-The conference will take place following a Decentered Satellite Conferencing (DSC) model, which is organized around the following overarching principles: (1) to reduce the environmental impact of our research and artistic activities on the planet, (2) To trouble established modes of conferencing and create innovative dissemination of cross-national and collaborative research, and (3) to work towards more equal engagements and production of knowledge within and beyond academia.
+The conference was organized based on a Decentered Satellite Conferencing (DSC) model, following three overarching principles: (1) to reduce the environmental impact of our research and artistic activities on the planet, (2) to trouble established modes of conferencing and create innovative dissemination of cross-national and collaborative research, and (3) to work towards more equal engagements and production of knowledge within and beyond academia.
 We are acutely aware of the challenges posed by the current times that restrict but also require us to reconsider and minimize air travel.
 At the same time, we acknowledge the significance of actual personal connections among people during and outside formal conference sessions.
-This is the reason why our conference blends online and onsite encounters in environmentally and socially sustainable ways.
+This is the reason why our conference blended online and onsite encounters in environmentally and socially sustainable ways.

 DSC is an experiment in enabling participants to connect virtually and on a regional level at one of the five hubs (see the locations above).
 The choice of the hub locations reflects the principle of involving researchers across disciplinary fields, taking account of potentially untapped possibilities for collaboration (such as with civil society actors and activists), and reaching out and engaging with both already active and new project participants – academics and artists – globally.

-Each hub will announce its own local Call for Papers that connects, contextualizes, and creates new directions for engaging with the project’s original theme.
+Each hub announced its own local Call for Papers to connect, contextualize, and create new directions for engaging with the project’s original theme.